What is a Specialization?

 Additionally, students are encouraged to develop their own particular specialization in consultation with a faculty advisor.
 Working together, the student and faculty advisor would tailor a specialization from already established course offerings.

-All Degree Candidates will fill out a Google form to be able to verify completion of the specialization.
+All Degree Candidates will fill out a Google form to verify completion of the specialization.
 This form should be completed during the degree candidacy quarter for when you will graduate.

 For unique situations that student is completing a specialization that is other than the ones offered by the English Department, please fill out this form below.